conjurinc/apidocs/src/host_factory.create.md

     + roleid: cucumber:group:security_admin (string) - Fully qualified ID of a Conjur role that the host factory will act as, query-escaped
     + ownerid: cucumber:group:security_admin (string, optional) - Fully qualified ID of a Conjur role that will own the new host factory, query-escaped
     + layers%5B%5D: redis (string) - ID of the layer the host-factory can enroll hosts for, query-escaped.
 Can be specified multiple times.
+    + cidr: 192.0.2.0 (string array, optional) - CIDR list to restrict hosts to the addresses specified.

 + Request
     :[conjur_auth_header_code](partials/conjur_auth_header_code.md)